Goodbye leaks: discover GemmeCotti’s mag drive system

 • Materials available: PP or PVDF;

-• Materials in contact with the liquid: Pump housing: PP; Impeller: PP or PVDF;
+• Materials in contact with the liquid: Pump housing: PP or PVDF; Impeller: PP or PVDF;

 O-ring: EPDM (standard for PP pumps) / VITON